 Author Welch writes: “This is a TV that’s there when you want it and disappears when you don’t.
 Not everyone loves having a big, black rectangle as the focal point of their living room, and plenty of people don’t own a TV at all.
 TV makers are starting to realize that, for some, it comes down to aesthetics, so they’re designing products that blend better into the home.”
 And best of all?
 It’s OLED!

 4K/UHD TV is now mainstream.
 But new 8K TVs are coming.
-CNET writes: “The current version of the ubiquitous HDMI [2.0] audio video connection can handle pretty much every video format available today, but with 8K on the horizon, TV and other hardware makers could hit its limits in the next few years.
-That’s where HDMI 2.1 comes in.”
+CNET writes: “The current version of the ubiquitous HDMI [2.0] audio video connection can handle pretty much every video format available today, but with, TV and other hardware makers could hit its limits in the next few years.
+That’s where comes in.”

 This article fills you in on the new standard, what video protocols it supports, which TV makers are moving to it in 2019, and whether you’ll need new cables.

 There are several indicators that your Apple TV 4K is enabled for Dolby Vision, but John shows the final visual cue to look for on the TV’s screen itself.

 With Black Friday and Cyber Monday imminent, John offers some tips for those thinking about moving up to a 4K/UHD TV and an Apple TV 4K.